qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Control feature rendering order` allows you, using features attributes, to define the :index:`z-order` in which they shall be rendered.
-  Activate the checkbox and click on the |browsebutton| button beside.
+  Activate the checkbox and click on the |browseButton| button beside.
   You then get the :guilabel:`Define Order` dialog in which you:

   * choose a field or build an expression to apply to the layer features